-A resolution in writing signed by all Directors or a resolution in writing of which notice has been given to all Directors and which is signed by a majority of Directors entitled to vote on the resolution (not being less than the number required for a quorum at a meeting of the Board) is a valid resolution of the Board and is effective when signed by the last of all the Directors to sign the resolution or the last of the Directors constituting the majority, as required.
+- (a) A resolution in writing signed by all Directors or a resolution in writing of whichnotice has been given to all Directors and which is signed by a majority of Directors entitled to vote on the resolution (not being less than the numberrequired for a quorum at a meeting of the Board) is a valid resolution of the Boardand is effective when signed by the last of all the Directors to sign the resolution or the last of the Directors constituting the majority, as required.
 The resolution may consist of several documents in the same form each signed by one or more of the Directors.
-A facsimile transmission or other document produced by mechanical or electronic means under the name of a Director with the Director's authority is considered a document in writing signed by the Director and is deemed to be signed when received in legible form.
-For the purpose of this rule the references to Directors include any alternate Director appointed by a Director who is not available to sign the document or is otherwise unable to sign the document within a reasonable time, but do not include any other alternate Directors.
+A facsimile transmission, or other document produced by mechanical or electronic means under the name of a Director with the Director's authority is considered a document in writing signed by the Director and is deemed to be signed when received in legible form.
+The Directors may pass a resolution without a Directors' meeting being held if a majority of the Directors entitled to vote on the resolution have consented to the resolution in accordance with this rule 61.
+The resolution is passed when the last participating Director consents to the resolution in accordance with this rule 61.
+The resolution is not invalidated if it is consented to by a Director who is not entitled to vote. - (b) A Director may consent to a resolution by signing a document that sets out the terms of the resolution and contains a statement to the effect that the Director is in favour of the resolution. - (c) Alternatively, a Director may consent to a resolution by giving the company a written notice (including by fax or other electronic means) addressed to and received by the Secretary or the chair of the Board: